B2B content marketing is hard work, and it’s getting harder all the time…

 For more on how you can use programmatic advertising to amplify your content in more richly immersive ways, check out InboxNEXUS.

 A contact center is the central point from which all customer contacts are managed, from sales to support to customer services.
-Customers and prospects expect their queries to be answered expediently, but that doesn’t mean content can’t play a role in the dialogue.
+Current customers and prospects expect their queries to be answered quickly, but that doesn’t mean content can’t play a role in the dialogue.
 For example, once a technical issue has been resolved, the contact team member could follow up with a best practice guide or troubleshooting infographic.
 Instead of simply telling a prospective customer about a product’s features, they could additionally send an article comparing the product to the competitors’.
 Prospects are then able to share that content onward.

 Using a contact center to share content is about as micro-targeted as it’s possible to get, especially if it’s responding to an inbound enquiry.
 To keep the process as efficient as possible, the data stored in the customer relationship or customer experience system needs to be well structured and up-to-date, and team members must be aware of the range of assets they have available to them.